FaizanDhankwala/SandBoxApi/README.md

 ## Project Overview

-This project simulates a device management system with basic operations:

-- Creating and storing devices (`Device` class)
+- Manage devices using a central `DeviceRegistry`
+- Each `Device` has an ID and status
+- API-like methods for:
-- Retrieving device information
+  - Retrieving a device by ID
-- Updating device status
+  - Updating a device’s status
   - Listing all devices

-It also demonstrates **object-oriented programming principles**:

-- Constructors
-- Getters and setters
+- Safe and structured OOP design
-- Field encapsulation
-- Method overriding
-- Using Maps to store and retrieve objects

 ---

 ## Technologies Used

 - Java 25
-- IntelliJ IDEA (for development and running the project)
+- IntelliJ IDEA (or any Java IDE)
+- Basic Collections API (`Map`)

 ---